- OUR TEAM

 With the completion of the Union Station railway hub in 1888, Indianapolis’ economy, population and reputation boomed.
 With numerous trains moving in and out of the city every day, Indianapolis was soon dubbed the “Crossroads of America,” a moniker that still sticks today.

-As one of the Midwest’s most significant cities, Indianapolis routinely attracts national and international attention with the world’s largest single-day sporting event, the Indianapolis 500; the popular Indianapolis Colts; its world-renowned Children’s Museum; and the country’s first Black Expo.
+As one of the Midwest’s most significant cities, Indianapolis routinely attracts national and international attention with the world’s largest single-day sporting event, the Indianapolis 500; the popular Indianapolis Colts; its growing food and restaurant scene; its world-renowned Children’s Museum; and the country’s first Black Expo.

 Truly a city of multiple dimensions, Indianapolis continues to lead with its high-tech industries and prominent corporations while remaining linked to its legacy of dedication and perseverance.